iotaledger/bee/docs/dev/specs/packable.md

 ## Optional features

-There is only one optional feature for this module:
+There is only one optional feature for this crate:

 - The `io` feature which implements `Packer` for any type that implements `std::io::Write` and `Unpacker` for any type that implements `std::io::Read`,